Skip to main content

 Prospect promotedA prospect becomes a client

-Meeting scheduledA meeting is added to the calendar
+Meeting scheduledA new meeting is added to the calendar

 Each workflow has exactly one trigger.
 To run the same actions from different triggers, create separate workflows.